 About SMU Wireless

-There are three primary wireless networks on campus: PerunaNet and SMU1911.
+There are two primary wireless networks on campus: PerunaNet and SMU_Guest.
 These wireless networks are centrally managed by OIT.

 PerunaNet is the secured wireless network available only to SMU faculty, staff and students with an active SMU ID and password.

 - In order to connect to PerunaNet, your device must be configured properly.
 Even if the device detects PerunaNet, it may not connect automatically without changes to the default configuration.

 - PerunaNet is available throughout campus and is the secured wireless network.
 This is the recommended network for all mobile devices on campus.

 - PerunaNet connections have access to a wide range of resources restricted to SMU.

 - Mobile devices may connect to PerunaNet provided they are configured with the appropriate security type.

 Eduroam is now available in select locations on campus.
 It will be deployed throughout campus over the next few months.
 Eduroam is a secure worldwide federated wireless network for individuals in higher education or research environments.
 It allows individuals to authenticate to the “eduroam” network using their individual institution account and password wherever this network is broadcasting.
 For example, an SMU Faculty, Staff or student could access the eduroam network at another University and authenticate using their SMU credentials.
 This also allows visiting scholars and researchers to connect to our eduroam Wi-Fi using their own University credentials.
 In order to authenticate, the username should be the primary email address (example: firstname.lastname@example.org).
 To see the map of locations where eduroam is broadcasting, visit https://www.eduroam.us/institutions.